On this page

 - templates and other resources.

 - Conduct a comprehensive risk assessment of all spaces.
-This includes within the premises and on excursions.
+Both the service premises and on excursions.
 Pay attention to high-risk settings such as swimming pools and on transportation.

-Supervision is more challenging for OSHC services.
-Many premises are not purpose-built for early childhood services.
+Supervision is more challenging for OSHC services as many premises are not purpose-built.

-- Be aware of risks posed by dark spaces, stairwells, private spaces, corners, and vehicles.
-Develop strategies to address these risks.
+- Develop strategies to adequately supervise dark spaces, stairwells, private spaces, corners, and vehicles.
 This is important for services operating on school grounds.

 - Inform children about off-limit spaces, including out-of-bounds areas, storerooms and staff rooms.

-- Limit activities where one person is alone with a child or children.
+- Avoid activities where one person is alone with a child or children.

 - Keep records of any intervention orders and court orders about access.
-Communicate to staff the names of people authorised to collect children in these circumstances.
-This information must be kept in the child’s enrolment record.
+Keep them on the child’s enrolment record.

-- Use observation aids such as observation windows, concave mirrors, and CCTV.
-Consider the balance between appropriate visibility and respecting staff and students’ privacy.
+- Use observation aids such as windows, concave mirrors, and CCTV.
+Consider the balance between appropriate visibility and respecting staff and children’s privacy.

-- Let children know how to raise concerns and where to go if they need help.
+- Make sure children know how to raise concerns and where to go if they need help.

 - Organise professional learning on risk, harm prevention and hazard awareness.